 Ridding your diet of corn and soy will also help kick GMOs from your diet.

-True to my word, I’ve healed a long list of autoimmune conditions by following a grain-free diet.
+True to my word, I’ve healed my autoimmune disease by following a grain-free diet.

 #2: Grow your own produce